Prior99/hyrest/docs/api-authorization.md

 Authorization is a necessary part of almost any REST server.
 Hyrest solves authorization by providing two decorators: [@auth](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#auth) and [@noauth](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#noauth).
-When initially configuring your [Hyrest Express middleware](https://www.npmjs.com/hyrest-express), you can [decide](https://prior99.gitlab.io/hyrest/api/hyrest-express/interfaces/hyrestbuilder.html#authorization) whether you want all routes to be protected by authorization by default or not.
+When initially configuring your [hyrest-express middleware](https://www.npmjs.com/hyrest-express), you can [decide](https://prior99.gitlab.io/hyrest/api/hyrest-express/interfaces/hyrestbuilder.html#authorization) whether you want all routes to be protected by authorization by default or not.

 ## Authorization Configuration